UnnimayaPullaikodi/UnnimayaPullaikodi/README.md

 ## 👩‍💻 About Me

-- I’m a **Software Engineer and Associate Consultant** specializing in
-**Dynamics 365 CE and the Power Platform**.
+- I’m a **Software Engineer and Associate Consultant** specializing in **Dynamics 365 CE and the Power Platform**.

-- I enjoy turning business requirements into **clean, scalable CRM solutions**,
-building Power Apps, automating workflows with Power Automate, and extending D365
-with custom code where needed.
+- I enjoy turning business requirements into **clean, scalable CRM solutions**,building Power Apps, automating workflows with Power Automate, and extending D365 with custom code where needed.

-- I also explore **AI and data-driven approaches** to enhance CRM insights —
-always with a **business-first mindset**.
+- I also explore **AI and data-driven approaches** to enhance CRM insights always with a **business-first mindset**.

 ## 🌐 My Portfolio
 <!---